gopheracademy/gopheracademy-web/content/advent-2017/building-medical-reports-in-go.md

 ## Bonus: Unit Test For PDF

-Your methods to build each PDF's section is fully tested, but if I change something like font color, an image position or another visual thing?
+Your methods to build each PDF's section are fully tested, but what if I change something like font color, an image position or another visual thing?
 How can I get feedback about it?

 In our case, let's say we change accidentally the color of an arbitrary element.
 The right document was: